WishlPromt/Media-Converter/README.md

 2. Run main.py from /src directory

 > [!WARNING]
-> Converter need the python-ffmpeg library for work
+> Install libraries from requirements.txt for converter to work

 ## Optional parameters
 > [!NOTE]